secworks/fltfpga/cpu/doc/fltcpu.md

 WR   - Write contents of register to address given by register WRI  - Write contents of register to constant address

-CMP  - Compare contents of register with register
+CMP  - Compare contents of src0 with src1.
+Update eq flag.
-CMPI - Comparre contents of register with constant
+CMPI - Compare contents of register with constant.

 BEQ  - Branch to address given by register if eq flag is set BEQI - Branch to address given by constant if eq flag is set